 Monroe is a medium-sized city located in the state of Louisiana.
 With a population of 49,297 people and 23 constituent neighborhoods, Monroe is the ninth largest community in Louisiana.

-Monroe is a decidedly white-collar city, with fully 85.46% of the workforce employed in white-collar jobs, well above the national average.
+Monroe is a decidedly white-collar city, with fully 85.97% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Monroe is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Monroe who work in office and administrative support (14.83%), sales jobs (12.88%), and healthcare (8.93%).
+There are especially a lot of people living in Monroe who work in office and administrative support (14.66%), sales jobs (12.00%), and food service (9.62%).

-The overall education level of Monroe is somewhat higher than in the average US city of 21.84%: 28.62% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Monroe who are college-educated is somewhat higher than the average US community of 21.84%: 28.63% of adults in Monroe have at least a bachelor's degree.